-Furthermore concentration of herbs within the body may also have a negative effect on the liver (such as causing it to overwork or exposing the liver to too many toxins).
+Furthermore, the concentration of herbs within the body may also negatively affect the liver (such as causing it to overwork or expose the liver to too many toxins).

-Unfortunately, some studies have also shown that heavy concentrations of Chinese herbs may also have negative effects on fertility.
+Unfortunately, some studies have also shown that heavy concentrations of Chinese herbs may also negatively affect fertility.

 As a result, most health professionals consider it potentially dangerous to use body enhancing supplements like Gluteboost for long periods of time.

-Finally, it is important to note that the “all natural” label does not necessarily denote that the product is safe.
-Some people many have allergic reactions to “natural” ingredients, so it is a good idea to review the ingredients list before taking any new supplement.
+Finally, it is important to note that the “all-natural” label does not necessarily denote that the product is safe.
+Some people may have allergic reactions to “natural” ingredients, so it is good to review the ingredients list before taking any new supplement.

-Individuals already taking medication should check with their physicians to make sure that the ingredients list does not conflict with chemicals in their existing medicine.
+Individuals already taking medication should check with their physicians to ensure that the ingredients list does not conflict with chemicals in their existing medicine.